A Guide to Full-Time RV Living in Wisconsin

 Boondocking Regulations

-Boondocking is allowed on public lands in Wisconsin but is subject to restrictions.
+Boondocking is allowed on public lands in Wisconsin with some restrictions.
 The Wisconsin Department of Natural Resources (DNR) oversees public land use, and boondocking is permitted in national forests and designated state lands.
-However, you are limited to a maximum stay of 14 days within any 30-day period, and you must camp at least 100 feet from any road, trail, or water source.
+You are usually limited to a maximum stay of 14 days within any 30-day period, and you must camp at least 100 feet from any road, trail, or water source.
+However, check the rules for the area where you want to camp to be sure.

 You must also follow ‘Leave No Trace’ principles, such as packing out trash and minimizing environmental impact.
-Some locations may also require a permit for long stays; therefore, you should check with local authorities before setting up camp.
+Some locations may also require a permit for long stays, so you should check with local authorities before setting up camp.

 Rules for Camping on Public Land